datavis-online/datavis-online.github.io/course_content_2022/assessment.md

    * up to 5 bullet points

 #### Grading &amp; feedback
- * Quizzes matched to a week's lecture topics will be released by the end of each week.
+ * Quizzes matched to a week's lecture topics will be released at the beginning of each week.
 At the start of the following week a standard set of solutions for free text questions will be made available, to guide discussions of quiz questions during the Q&A sessions.
- * Quizzes are graded as complete/incomplete.
+ * Quizzes are optional, but will be graded as complete/incomplete.
 <br />

 While we recommend completing quizzes on a weekly basis, you may choose to attempt them at any time during the course. **The final deadline for all quizzes is 23:59 on Jul 10th.**